A Unified Solution to Video Fusion: From Multi-Frame Learning to Benchmarking: VF-Bench: A Video Fusion Benchmark

 \bfsection{Infrared-Visible Video Fusion} Unlike the previous two tasks, paired infrared-visible video datasets can be obtained from RGBT tracking benchmarks, whereas they are difficult to realistically simulate.
-To construct our video fusion dataset, we start from the widely used VTMOT~\cite{DBLP:journals/pr/ZhuWLTGH25} dataset and implement a three-stage filtering process to ensure data quality, accurate alignment, and diversity of content.
+To construct our video fusion dataset, we start from the VTMOT~\cite{DBLP:journals/pr/ZhuWLTGH25} dataset and implement a three-stage filtering process to ensure data quality, accurate alignment, and diversity of content.
 First, infrared video frames are evaluated using three objective metrics: Image Entropy, Global Contrast, and Dark Area Proportion.
 Frames that exhibit low entropy, insufficient contrast or excessive dark regions are considered low-quality and discarded, thus removing uninformative scenes.
-Second, for the RGB modality, we adopt Retinex theory to decompose each frame into illumination and reflectance components ~\cite{DBLP:conf/cvpr/FuYT0DM23}.
+Second, for the RGB modality, we adopt Retinex theory to decompose each frame into illumination and reflectance components~\cite{DBLP:conf/cvpr/FuYT0DM23}.
 RGB frames with high illumination values, indicating sufficient ambient lighting and limited need for infrared data, are excluded, thus retaining only video pairs where the infrared and visible channels provide complementary information.
-Finally, we perform frame-wise fusion of the remaining video pairs using state-of-the-art image fusion algorithms like CDDFuse~\cite{Zhao_2023_CVPR} and EMMA~\cite{DBLP:conf/cvpr/ZhaoB0ZZXCTG24}, followed by manual inspection to validate the alignment and eliminate pairs affected by mis-registration or ghosting artifacts.
+Finally, we perform frame-wise fusion of the remaining video pairs using SOTA image fusion algorithms like CDDFuse~\cite{Zhao_2023_CVPR} and EMMA~\cite{DBLP:conf/cvpr/ZhaoB0ZZXCTG24}, followed by manual inspection to validate the alignment and eliminate pairs affected by mis-registration or ghosting artifacts.
+Further details of the complete selection criteria can be found in \cref{sec:sm_IVF}.
 Through this process, we curate a total of 90 video scenes with, on average, 300 frames.
 These are randomly split into 75 training scenes and 15 testing scenes.

-\bfsection{Medical Video Fusion} For medical video fusion, we rely on the Harvard Medical dataset ~\cite{HarvardMedical} as a source, treating consecutive slices of MRI and corresponding CT, PET or SPECT volumes as video sequences.
+\bfsection{Medical Video Fusion} For medical video fusion, we rely on the Harvard Medical dataset~\cite{HarvardMedical} as a source, treating consecutive slices of MRI and corresponding CT, PET or SPECT volumes as video sequences.
 A filtering strategy similar to the one used for infrared-visible fusion is adopted to ensure data quality.
-Specifically, frames with large invalid regions or poor visual quality are removed, preserving only meaningful, interpretable sequences with reliable visual details for the subsequent fusion.
+Specifically, frames with large invalid regions or poor visual quality are removed, preserving only meaningful, interpretable sequences with rich visual details.
 As a result, we curate a total of 57 scenes with 27 frames on average, which are divided into 49 for training and 8 for testing.